dylansproule/fa2-demo/README.md

 This is a trivial overview of how to originate and mint an FA2 contract.

-The sh scripts operate in the `smart-contracts` submodule, which needs to be initialized in order to compile the contract and storage.
+The sh scripts operate in the `smart-contracts` submodule, which needs to be initialized in order to compile the smart contracts.
 In any case they are not necessary for running the python script.

 ```sh
 git submodule init